- Bill Digest

 (7) Any personal information the Commission may deem necessary concerning the applicant's key persons.

-(8) Any other information the Commission may deem necessary.
+(11) Any other information the Commission may deem necessary.

-(d) The Commission shall conduct a background investigation on the applicant and key persons as deemed necessary by the Commission.
+(e) The Commission shall conduct a background investigation on the applicant and key persons as deemed necessary by the Commission.
 The background investigation shall include a credit history check, a tax record check, and a criminal history record check.
 In the event an applicant and its key persons have had a completed criminal history record check in the 12 months prior to the application, the Commission may, in its discretion, accept the results of that prior criminal history record check upon submission of an affidavit that there has been no change in criminal history since the prior criminal history record check in this or any other state.
-The Commission may not award a license if an applicant or a key person of the applicant has been convicted of a felony or any gambling offense in any state or federal court of the United States within 10 years of application or renewal.
+The Commission shall not award a license if an applicant or any key person of the applicant has been convicted of a felony or any gambling offense in any state or federal court of the United States within 10 years of application or renewal.

-(f) The Commission shall grant or deny all applications under this section.
+(g) The Commission shall grant or deny all applications under this section.
 The grounds for denial of an interactive sports wagering license shall be the same as in G.S.
 18C‑906(g).
 If there are more qualified applicants than the number of interactive sports wagering operators authorized under subsection (a) of this section, the Commission shall select the best qualified applicants, taking into consideration the following factors:

 (1) The contents of the application submitted in accordance with this section.